There are plenty of RV Parks Near Yosemite to choose from, ranging from very basic to luxurious setups.

 Unfortunately, there are no hookups and the nearest dump stations are on Forest Drive in the summer.
 Alternatively, visitors can use the one in the Valley which is open all year.

-There are four RV Campgrounds north of Yosemite Valley.
+There are four RV parks near Yosemite in the north of Yosemite Valley.
 They are Hodgdon Meadow, which is open all year, Crane Flat, White Wolf and Tuolumne Meadows which are open during peak season.

 It is open for both reservations and walkins.
 Tuolumne campground is ninety minutes from Yosemite Valley, however, it has a store, post office and grill nearby.